anurajn1011/RayTracer/README.md

 # RayTracer
-Implementation of a ray tracer
+Implementation of a ray tracer starting from scratch.